Benrowen5/NoSQL-Social-Network-API/README.md

 * [Questions](#questions)
 ***************************************************************
 ## Installation
 Clone this repository to your local machine and install NPM & dependencies.
+You will also need to ensure that MongoDB is installed on your machine.

 ## Usage
-Usage instructions
+After installation, start the server by running 'npm start.'
+Using Insomnia or Postman, API routes can be tested (See the demonstration video for reference).

 ## License
   This project is covered under the MIT license.